 - Physcial Robot - If you are using the physical robot (the toolkit will work fine without the robot)

-- Click on the simulated robot in the Hierarchy (e.g. ding1), and in the inspector, enable the “Ding Control Physical” script.
-If you are not using the physical robot, keep this script unchecked and inactive.
+- Click on the simulated robot in the Hierarchy (e.g. ding1), and in the inspector, be sure the “Ding Control Physical” script is enabled.

-- Still in the inspector at “Ding Control Physical,” paste in the IP address of the robot where it says “Target Addr”
+- Still in the inspector at the “Ding Control Physical” script, paste in the IP address of the robot where it says “Target Addr”

 - Play - Click on the Unity Play button